PaulKinlan/paul.kinlan.me/content/en/2022-09-09-what-is-new-on-the-web.markdown

 Using BCD it should be possible to look at every API in every browser (or every browser you care to support) and see if the API landed in all of the browsers and if so when.
 When an API is in your selected set of browsers it could be considered "Stable" for you to use.

-I pulled together this simple page called "[Now Stable](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on)" \[[Source](https://github.com/PaulKinlan/time-to-stable)\] that answers this question: What APIs are available across a select set of browsers, and when did they become available? (ordered reverse chronologically)
+I pulled together this simple page called "[Now Stable](https://time-to-stable.deno.dev/when-stable?browser-chrome=onbrowser-safari=on&browser-firefox=on&feature-api=on&amp;feature-css=on&feature-html=on&feature-javascript=on)" [[Source](https://github.com/PaulKinlan/time-to-stable)] that answers this question: What APIs are available across a select set of browsers, and when did they become available? (ordered reverse chronologically)

 <figure><img src="/images/screen-shot-2022-09-09-at-23.36.34.png" /><figcaption>A list of APIs that are stable across a selected set of browsers</figcaption></figure>

 &nbsp;

-The site doesn't present any opinion about how to pick your set of Stable Browsers - I left that as an option for you and your business to work out, however I found it very interesting to compare the list of[Safari, Chrome and Firefox](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on) vs [Safari & Chrome](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&amp;browser-safari=on&amp;browser-firefox=on&amp;feature-api=on&amp;feature-css=on&amp;feature-html=on&amp;feature-javascript=on) and see how they compare.
+The site doesn't present any opinion about how to pick your set of Stable Browsers - I left that as an option for you and your business to work out, however I found it very interesting to compare the list of[Safari, Chrome and Firefox](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&browser-safari=on&browser-firefox=on&feature-api=on&feature-css=on&feature-html=on&feature-javascript=on) vs [Safari & Chrome](https://time-to-stable.deno.dev/when-stable?browser-chrome=on&browser-safari=on&browser-firefox=on&feature-api=on&amp;feature-css=on&feature-html=on&amp;feature-javascript=on) and see how they compare.

 Every browser has a "Stable Channel" (the current product browser that people are likely to be using).
 Using this data, it would be interesting for the web to have a "Stable Channel" that is clear what is available in it.

 I'd love your feedback.
 Is there anything missing?
 How would you use this data?

-U pdates:
+Updates:

 * I will be adding an RSS feed to this.
 Thank you Stefan for the request.
 * Thank you [Šime](https://twitter.com/simevidas/status/1568395613472972800) for the note about missing Firefox.